ayushsundar/mm-bots/README.md

 ### 🏀 SportsArbBot (Fully Informed)

-- Simulates a sports market (e.g. NBA game) right as it ends.
+- Simulates a sports market right as it ends.
 - Pulls mocked odds from DraftKings and FanDuel.
 - Represents an **arbitrageur** who prices confidently around known outcomes.
 - Good for modeling price convergence and fast arbitrage behavior.